-Exhibit H

-Community Development Block Grant (CDBG) Monitoring Procedure
+Exhibit H Community Development Block Grant (CDBG) Monitoring Procedure

-The procedures outlined in this exhibit are designed specifically to monitoring of Community Development Block Grant (CDBG) funds from Marion County's CDBG program.
+The procedures outlined in this exhibit are designed to monitor use of Marion County CDBG funds.

-Through on site and desk monitoring, the reviewer can determine whether the program participant's performance meets CDBG program requirements and improve program participant performance by providing guidance and making recommendations.
+Through on-site and desk monitoring, the reviewer can determine whether the program participant's performance meets CDBG program requirements and improve program participant performance by providing guidance and making recommendations.
 The specific purposes of monitoring are to: